linode/docs/docs/guides/databases/nosql/what-is-nosql/index.md

 ## Other Types of NoSQL Databases

-There are innumerable examples of other NoSQL databases built for particular purposes.
-From using ACID (Atomicity, Consistency, Isolation, Durability) transactions in a distributed database (such as [FoundationDB](https://www.foundationdb.org/)), to storing and analyzing high-frequency time-series data (such as [Axibase](https://axibase.com/)), to solving basic data science problems for users with no statistical background (such as [BayesDB](http://probcomp.csail.mit.edu/software/bayesdb/)), it's likely a database system exists that meets your needs (however niche they may be).
+There are innumerable examples of other NoSQL databases built for particular purposes:
+- for Atomicity, Consistency, Isolation, Durability (ACID) transactions in a distributed database such as [FoundationDB](https://www.foundationdb.org/)
+- to store and analyze high-frequency time-series data such as [Axibase](https://axibase.com/)
+- to solve basic data science problems for users with no statistical background such as [BayesDB](http://probcomp.csail.mit.edu/software/bayesdb/))
+It is likely that a database system exists that meets your needs.

 ## Further Reading